 We are a development stage pharmaceutical company that is focused on developing compounds intended for neonatal use in critical care hospital settings.
 We are also developing our lead product candidate for the treatment of acute respiratory distress syndrome and acute lung injury.
 Our two lead drug candidates are directed towards respiratory indications.
-We may seek to enter into collaborations with corporate partners for manufacturing and marketing of such drugs.
+We may seek to enter into collaborations with corporate partners for manufacturing and marketing of these drugs.

-Our lead product is Surfaxin(R), a peptide-phospholipid formulation containing the proprietary, synthetic peptide sinapultide, for the treatment of several conditions characterized by insufficient surfactant.
-Lung surfactants are protein-phospholipid complexes which coat the alveoli (air sacs) of the lungs.
-Lung surfactants lower surface tension during expiration of air and raise it during inspiration of air to prevent the collapse of alveoli.
-If there is an insufficient quantity of surfactants, the lungs do not absorb enough oxygen.
-Replacement surfactant are currently approved only for treating respiratory distress syndrome ("RDS") in premature infants.
-Infants with this condition, as well as infants born with meconium (a component of the fetal bowel) in their lungs, which can lead to meconium aspiration syndrom ("MAS"), typically suffer from insufficient surfactant that can lead to a life-threatening loss of pulmonary function.
-In addition, patients with acute respiratory distress syndrome and acute lung injury ("ARDS/ALI") typically suffer from surfactant deficiency as well.
-ARDS/ALI can result from pneumonia, aspiration of gastric contents, trauma, smoke inhalation, head injury, and a variety of other events.
+Our lead product is Surfaxin(R), a peptide (or small protein molecule) phospholipid formulation containing a proprietary, synthetic peptide called sinapultide.
+Surfaxin(R) is patterned after a human surfactant protein and is intended to be used for the treatment of several conditions characterized by insufficient surfactant.
+The lungs produce surfactant, a detergent-like substance consisting mainly of phospholipids (a derivative in which one of the fatty acids has been replaced by a phosphate).
+Lung surfactants lower the surface tension of the fluid normally present within the alveoli (air sacs).
+In the absence of sufficient surfactants, these air sacs tend to collapse.
+As a result, the lungs do not absorb sufficient oxygen.
+Surfaxin(R) is a synthetic or artificial surfactant deficit.
+Replacement surfactants are currently approved only for treating respiratory distress syndrome in premature infants.
+Infants with this condition, as well as infants born with meconium (a component of the fetal bowel) in their lungs, which can lead to meconium aspiration syndrome, typically suffer from insufficient surfactant.
+This condition, patients with acute respiratory distress syndrome and acute lung injury typically suffer from surfactant deficiency as well.
+Acute respiratory distress syndrome and acute lung injury typically suffer from surfactant deficiency as well.
+Acute respiratory distress syndrome and acute lung injury typically suffer from surfactant deficiency as well.
+Acute respiratory distress syndrome and acute lung injury can result from pneumonia, aspiration of gastric contents, trauma, smoke inhalation, head injury, and a variety of other events.

-We are also developing SuperVent(TM) as a stable, aerosolized therapy for airway diseases such as cystic fibrosis ("CF") and chronic bronchitis.
-These conditions are characterized by inflammation, injurious oxidation and excessive sputum.
-CF is a progressive, lethal respiratory disease that afflicts approximately 23,000 patients in the United States and a comparable number in Europe.
+We are also developing SuperVent(TM) as a stable, aerosolized therapy for airway diseases such as cystic fibrosis and chronic bronchitis.
+These conditions are characterized by inflammation, injurious oxidation (a condition where atoms in tissue lose electrons, which can result in damage to the tissue) and excessive mucus.
+Cystic fibrosis is a progressive, lethal respiratory disease that afflicts approximately 23,000 patients in the United States and a comparable number in Europe.
 It is the most common lethal genetic disease among Caucasians.
-CF results from a genetic defect in the CFTR gene.
-The CFTR gene codes for a membrane protein responsible for the transport of chloride ions.
-Because of this genetic defect, CF mucus is excessively viscous and adheres to airway walls.
-This can lead to gradual destruction of the lungs of CF patients.
+Because of this genetic defect, cystic fibrosis mucus is excessively viscous, as a result of which it does not flow and adheres to airway walls.
+This can lead to gradual destruction of the lungs of cystic fibrosis patients.
 The inability to clear mucus from the lungs can lead to blockage of the airways usually beginning in the smaller airways and alveoli.
-A new therapy that minimizes the complications of CF could have a major impact on the length and quality of life of its patients.
+A new therapy that minimizes the complications of cystic fibrosis could have a major impact on the length and quality of life of its patients.

-We are conducting clinical trials of Surfaxin(R) for treatment of MAS and ARDS/ALI and SuperVent(TM) for treatment of CF.
+We are conducting clinical trials of Surfaxin(R) for treatment of Meconium aspiration syndrome and acute respiratory distress syndrome and acute lung injury and SuperVent(TM) for treatment of cystic fibrosis.

 Discovery Laboratories was incorporated in Delaware on November 6, 1992 as Ansan, Inc. On November 25, 1997, Discovery Laboratories, Inc., a former Delaware corporation ("Old Discovery"), was merged with and into Discovery Laboratories, then known as Ansan.
-Pursuant to this merger in 1997, our name was changed to Discovery

-Laboratories, Inc. On June 16, 1998, Discovery Laboratories completed the acquisition of the then outstanding minority interest in Acute Therapeutics, Inc.
+In connection with this merger in 1997, our name was changed to Discovery Laboratories, Inc. On June 16, 1998, Discovery Laboratories completed the acquisition of the then outstanding minority interest in Acute Therapeutics, Inc.